Contact the NCDD Team

 Sandy Heierbacher, Co-Founder and Director

 In addition to her work with NCDD, Sandy serves as a Research Deputy for the Kettering Foundation.
 She has consulted for such organizations as the Corporation for National Service and the Center for Disease Control in the areas of intergroup dialogue and public engagement.
-Sandy currently serves on the advisory boards of the Participatory Budgeting Project and Living Room Conversations, and has served on the Board of the National Issues Forums Institute and the Steering Committee of the Deliberative Democracy Consortium.
+Sandy currently serves on the advisory board of the Participatory Budgeting Project, and has served on the Board of the National Issues Forums Institute, the Steering Committee of the Deliberative Democracy Consortium, and others.
 Sandy has an M.A. in international management from SIT Graduate Institute.
 Sandy can be contacted at sandy [at] ncdd [dot] org.
 Learn more about Sandy or look over her writings and resources.

 Andy Fluke, Co-Founder and Creative Director

 In addition to creating and designing NCDD’s presence on the web, Andy Fluke designs all of NCDD’s print publications – including the 2010 Resource Guide on Public Engagement, our 2004, 2006, 2008 and 2012 conference handbooks, the 2002 conference binder, and our promotional materials.
 Because of Andy’s vision and perseverance, the NCDD site is one of the most comprehensive websites in this field, boasting many interactive features.
 He can be contacted at andy [at] ncdd [dot] org.
 Learn more about Andy.

 Joy Garman, Office Manager

 NCDD has grown from a Coalition of 50 in late 2002 to a Coalition of nearly 2,000, with over 33,000 people on our main email Updates list.
-Processing new members, coordinating and managing our database and listservs, and managing our financial records are critically important to NCDD’s effectiveness, and Joy has managed all of these things since early 2006.
+Processing new members, coordinating and managing our database and listservs, and managing our financial records are critically important to NCDD’s effectiveness, and Joy has managed all of these things swimmingly since early 2006.
 Joy can be contacted at joy [at] ncdd [dot] org.
 Learn more about Joy.